Peony's a charming lady, she doesn't like a spot too shady; likes to live out in the light, dressed in red or pink or white. --Elizabeth Gordon

 Peony plants are some of the oldest perennials in cultivation.
-Although they assume a shrublike stature at 2 to 3 feet in height and width, they are in fact true herbaceous perennials.
+There are woody small shrubs (euphemistically referred to as tree peonies) in addition to the herbaceous perennial types.
+Herbaceous peonies assume a shrublike stature at 2 to 3 feet in height and width.
 Their leaves and stalks die to the ground after a killing autumn frost, but the rootstock remains very much alive, ready to send up those telltale red shoots the following April.

 Peonies are classified by the type of their blossoms or the time they bloom.
-Flowers are single, Japanese, semidouble, double, or bomb.
-The single and Japanese forms feature large, cupping petals that surround a center of bright yellow stamens (although a few of the Japanese flower centers are light and dark pink).
-The double forms hide their stamens inside never-ending petals; and the bomb flowers are recognizable by a flat outside row of guard petals, inside of which sits a fat "bomb" of tight petals.
+Flowers are single, anemone, Japanese, semidouble, double, or bomb.
+The single, anemone, and Japanese forms feature large, cupping petals that surround a center of bright yellow stamens (although a few of the Japanese flower centers are light and dark pink).
+The double forms hide their stamens inside never-ending petals; and the bomb flowers are recognizable by a flat outer row of guard petals, inside of which sits a fat "bomb" of tight petals.
+The anemone form's flowers are similar to doubles but the center petals are all narrow.
+The inner and outer petals are the same color, while the Japanese forms feature flowers with the narrow center petals in a contrasting color to the outer, larger petals.
 The hybridizing of peonies is an ongoing science, with new introductions marketed every year.

 Plant peonies in the spring as potted plants or in the fall as bare tuberous roots.
 Cultivate the planting site thoroughly, add compost, and water well.
 In the fall, set the swollen roots no more than 2 inches below the soil surface.
 If planted too deeply, the peonies will fail to bloom.
 Mulch the area over winter just for the first year.
 Remember to cage your plants when they are 10 to 12 inches tall to support the heavy blossoms.